0

 Scattering effect

-When light’s straight trajectory deviates from intended one resulting in polymerization in undesired directions.
-Usually that happens due to the lack of light blocking pigment in 3D printing resin.
+When light’s straight trajectory deviates from the intended one resulting in polymerization in undesired directions.
+Usually, that happens due to the lack of light-blocking pigment in 3D printing resin.
 Too long curing times may magnify this scattering effect.
-It will also result in loss of details and dimensional accuracy in Z as well as in XY axis.
+It will also result in a loss of details and dimensional accuracy in the Z and XY axes.

-You can start fixing this by reducing your exposure settings and/or adding more light blocking pigment.
-In most cases it is difficult to solve scattering effect issue without changing the 3D printing material type.
+You can start fixing this by reducing your exposure settings and/or adding more light-blocking pigments.
+In most cases, solving the scattering effect issue is difficult without changing the 3D printing material type.

-In regards to too short exposures you will end up having the following issues.
+In regards to too short exposures, you will have the following issues.

 under cure in 3D resin printer calibration